alebairos/xfutebol/manual.md

 ## 8. Game Dynamics and Balance
 ### 8.1 Team Limits on SPRINT and LONG Actions
 Restrictions to prevent overuse and maintain strategic depth.

-### 8.2 Energy and Stamina System
-Affects player performance and limits the frequency of certain actions.
+Maximum of 3 Sprints per half.
+For the time being, no restrictions for LONG actions.

 ## 9. Winning the Game
 ### 9.1 Golden Goal
 First goal wins the game.
+The length is 15 minutes, with a penalty shootout as a tiebreaker.

 ### 9.2 Two Halves with Total Score
 The highest score after two halves wins, with a penalty shootout as a tiebreaker.
+The length of each half is 15 min each.

 ### 9.3 Number of Goals
 The first team to reach a predetermined number of goals wins.

 ### 9.4 Movement Count Rule
-If no goals are scored within a set number of movements, the winner is decided by a penalty shootout.
+If no goals are scored within a set number of movements, 50 by default, the winner is decided by a penalty shootout.

 ## 10. Miscellaneous Rules
-### 10.1 Substitutions
-Rules for changing player types during the game (if applicable).

-### 10.2 Half-Time and Game Duration
-The length of each half and total game time.
+The following table defines the feature values of each of the Player Piece types.

-### 10.3 Simplified Version: Specific Attribute Values for Player Types
+### 10.1 Simplified Version: Specific Attribute Values for Player Types
 | Player Type   | Speed | Skill | Strength | Goal | Defense |
 |---------------|-------|-------|----------|------|---------|
 | Attackers     | 80    | 50    | 40       | 85   | 30      |